-A travel Portugal visa is granted to people who wish to enter the Portugal for tourism, travel and leisure purposes only.
+A travel Portugal visa for Indians is granted to people who wish to enter Portugal for tourism, travel, and leisure purposes only.
 Portugal allows visitors to stay in the country for a predetermined amount of time.
 These visas do not permit the holder to work or engage in any business activities in the host country.
-Thus, in case you are travelling for tourism purposes, you must use the Portugal visa application for travel, which is valid for travel period of less than 90 days.
+Thus, if you are traveling for tourism purposes, you must use the Portugal visa application for travel, which is valid for a travel period of fewer than 90 days.

-A business Portugal visa allows the bearer to enter the Portugal and engage in business activities without joining that country’s labour force, temporarily or permanently.
-Typically, the visitors must show that they are not receiving any income from the country.
-Business Portugal visa applications will be issued for business purpose only, for a period less than 90 days.
-If the applicant intends to participate in gainful professional activities, even if the work is not financially rewarded, they will have to apply for a work permit to Portugal.
+A business Portugal visa from India allows the holder to enter the country and conduct business without having to join the labour force, either temporarily or permanently.
+Typically, visitors must demonstrate that they do not receive any government assistance.
+Business visa applications for Portugal will only be granted for a period of less than 90 days.
+If the applicant wishes to engage in gainful professional activities in Portugal, even if the work is not financially compensated, they must apply for a work permit.

-The following documents are required irrespective of which Portugal Visa type you are applying for.
+The following documents are required irrespective of which Portugal Visa for Indian type you are applying for.

-- Photograph– Applicants require one recent original passport-size colour photograph with a white background.
+- Photograph– Applicants require one recent original passport-size color photograph with a white background.
 The photograph should not be more than six months old.

 - Covering letter– The applicant must submit a covering letter to the centre, with details such as the applicant introducing himself/herself, explaining the purpose of visit, duration & itinerary of the visit in brief.

 - Travel Medical Insurance– You must have valid medical insurance during your stay in Portugal.
-This must cover all possible expenses for health reasons, death, indispensable medical treatment or acute hospitalisation during your stay, which may cause you to return to India.
-The minimum policy coverage should be 30,000 Euro and thisinsurance policy must cover all Schengen countries.
+This must cover all possible expenses for health reasons, death, indispensable medical treatment, or acute hospitalization during your stay, which may cause you to return to India.
+The minimum policy coverage should be 30,000 Euro and this insurance policy must cover all Schengen countries.
 The insurance policy must be valid for the entire duration of the applicant’s intended stay in Portugal.
-The applicant may shorten the validity of the Portugal Visa if their insurance policy does not cover the entire duration of the stay in Portugal.
+The applicant may shorten the validity of the Portugal Visa for Indians if their insurance policy does not cover the entire duration of the stay in Portugal.

-- Proof of Means of Transport – Applicants need their flight reservation of return or round ticket.
-Proof of flight reservation between the different countries, train itinerary or car rental receipt is required, if the applicant wishes to travel to multiple Schengen States.
+- Proof of Means of Transport – Applicants needs their flight reservation of return or round ticket.
+Proof of flight reservation between the different countries, train itinerary, or car rental receipt is required if the applicant wishes to travel to the multiple Schengen States.
 Please note that the tickets do not have to be paid for, only the booking receipt needs to be submitted.

-- Proof of Lodging – The applicant’s hotel reservations, receipt of renting a holiday home or campus residence reservation are required as proof.
-Proof of sponsorship and private accommodation from the host is required, if the applicant intends to stay with a family member or a friend in Portugal.
-If applicant wishes to travel to several Schengen States, proof of lodging in each of them is required.
+- Proof of Lodging – The applicant’s hotel reservations, receipt of renting a holiday home or campus residence reservation is required as proof.
+Proof of sponsorship and private accommodation from the host is required if the applicant intends to stay with a family member or a friend in Portugal.
+If an applicant wishes to travel to the several Schengen States, proof of lodging in each of them is required.